YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/ppop/ppop-vs-idols.md

 >}}

 ## Conclusion
 Is this an important distinction the industry and fans should remember?
 Yes.
-In the Japanese and Korean music industries, *J-pop* and *J-idols*, and *K-pop* and *K-idols*, are often used interchangeably by foreign fans yet within their respective nations they make a distinction between idols and non-idol acts.
+In the Japanese and Korean music industries, J-pop and J-idols, and K-pop and K-idols, are often used interchangeably by foreign fans yet within their respective nations they make a distinction between idols and non-idol acts.

-Similarly, *P-pop* and *P-idols* are often used interchangeably but should not be the case within the Philippines and the Filipino diaspora.
+Similarly, P-pop and P-idols are often used interchangeably but should not be the case within the Philippines and the Filipino diaspora.
 All Filipinos love music more than any nation on Earth and, as of this post, majority of P-pop acts are either bands or solo acts who are not idols as defined.

 Idol or not, a music composed or performed by a Filipino is P-pop but not all P-pop acts are idols.